 It’s been nine months since I embarked on my adventure as a small business owner.
 I am proud to introduce my business — my baby: Happy Dogs at McCarren Park.

-Operating a dog daycare has been hard work, not only mentally having to juggle all aspects of running a business but also physically — including picking up poop and cleaning up pee.
-The novelty has certainly worn off.
-But I am glad to report, through all the ups and downs so far: I love it, absolutely.
-Continue reading
+Operating a dog daycare has been hard work, not only mentally having to juggle all aspects of running a business but also physically — including picking up poop and cleaning up pee.… Continue reading →

 Shortly after writing my last blog post about riding the emotional rollercoaster of becoming a small business owner, I came across a quote from the great football coach Vince Lombardi that have given me great inspiration.

 “A man can be as great as he wants to be.
 If you believe in yourself and have the courage, the determination, the dedication, the competitive drive and if you are willing to sacrifice the little things in life and pay the price for the things that are worthwhile, it can be done.”… Continue reading →